nitrogen/simple_bridge/README.markdown

 variable with:

 `{erl_opts, [tuple_calls]}.`

+Simple Bridge is no longer tested with tuple-module calls as of Simple Bridge 2.2.0

 **Backwards Compatibility Note**: Simple Bridge 1.x required a separate Request and Response Object.
 This has gone away and now a single Bridge "object"